1stdibs/serverless-aws-alias/README.md

 `$LATEST` qualifier.This adds an additional level of stability to your deployment process.

-## Custom Variable - dibsServerlessAwsAlias:alias
+## Custom Variable - pluginDibsAwsAlias:alias

-The plugin [registers a custom variable source](https://www.serverless.com/framework/docs/guides/plugins/custom-variables), `dibsServerlessAwsAlias`, with a single variable, `alias`, enabling retrieval of the alias in serverless config.
+The plugin [registers a custom variable source](https://www.serverless.com/framework/docs/guides/plugins/custom-variables), `pluginDibsAwsAlias`, with a single variable, `alias`, enabling retrieval of the alias in serverless config.

 ```yaml
 # serverless.yml